Photo 280 Course Equipment and Supply Requirements

 Beware.
 There are some cameras that look like DSLR and even mirrorless, but are not.
 Double check the specifications or contact your course instructor for clarification.
 A quick test for your digital camera is: if the lens can be removed and you can attach different lenses, it is more versatile.

-This course uses Adobe Lightroom Classic CC… NOT LIGHTROOM CC.
+This course uses Adobe Lightroom Classic CC (Links to an external site.)… NOT LIGHTROOM CC.

 There is a significant difference in the two versions.

-Students may purchase Lightroom through the Adobe Creative Cloud a subscription based service, which gives you access to the Adobe products of your choice for a low monthly fee.
+Students may purchase Lightroom through the Adobe Creative Cloud (Links to an external site.) a subscription based service, which gives you access to the Adobe products of your choice for a low monthly fee.

-There are other programs available such as Photoshop or Photoshop Elements or Affinity or any that will allow you to change your file size, rotate images, crop, color adjust, and sharpen images at the very least.
+There are other programs available such as Photoshop (Links to an external site.) or Photoshop Elements (Links to an external site.) or Affinity (Links to an external site.) or any that will allow you to change your file size, rotate images, crop, color adjust, and sharpen images at the very least.

 There is also free software that you may be interested in if you are on a budget.
-Go to http://www.gimp.org/ to read about it and then click on Downloads.
+Go to http://www.gimp.org/ (Links to an external site.) to read about it and then click on Downloads.

 Note: Lightroom and Photoshop are currently the industry standard.
 All lessons using software will be done using either of these programs.
 You are free to choose another program to work with, but I may not be able to help you with how to run it.